NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Rupture Stomp.md

 * * *

 Every dwarf knows that the rock they walk upon can be either a best friend or a treacherous path.
 With a heavy impact of your armored heel, you crack the ground underneath you.
-The ground within a 10-foot emanation becomes difficult terrain.
+The ground within a @Template\[emanation|distance:10\] becomes difficult terrain.
 If you are a master or better in the armor you are wearing, this becomes greater difficult terrain.
 The cracked ground settles and reverts to normal terrain after 1 minute.

 * * *